apache/openwhisk-wskdeploy/README.md

 #### Using your own local Gradle to build

 Alternatively, you can choose to [Install Gradle](https://gradle.org/install/), which you can use instead of Gradle Wrapper by using the `gradle` command instead of `gradlew`.
-If you wish to use you own Gradle, verify its version is `5.5.1` or higher:
+If you wish to use your own Gradle, verify its version is `5.5.1` or higher:

 ```sh
 gradle -version